Models: Opus, Sonnet, Haiku

 | Cost (usage) | Highest per-message usage | Moderate | Lowest |

-| Best for | Complex analysis, strategy, multi-step reasoning, long documents | Everyday work, drafting, data processing, most operator tasks | Quick lookups, simple formatting, high-volume repetitive tasks |
+| Best for | Complex coding, deep research, edge cases where Sonnet falls short | Everyday work, drafting, data processing, financial analysis, most operator tasks | Quick lookups, simple formatting, high-volume repetitive tasks |

 When to use each model